ReneeErnst/end-to-end-model-test-gcp/README.md

 ```

 ##### Tests and Findings Running Job on AI Platform
-**Test 1:** Run code as is using runtime-version 1.14 and Python 3.5 to match
-what is ran in AI Platform Notebooks.
-In this test I attempted to use gcloud to
+**Test 1:** In this test I attempted to use gcloud to upload and package the
-upload and package the code - this method does not require creating a setup.py
+code - this method does not require creating a setup.py and is the recommended
-and is the recommended method (see first method described here:
+method (see first method described here:
 https://cloud.google.com/ml-engine/docs/packaging-trainer).

 **Results:** Resulted in errors because this method did not package up the